 - Problems with bone healing

-- Loss of movement in the big toe
+- Loss of movement in your big toe

-- Severe pain, stiffness and loss of use of the foot (Complex Regional Pain Syndrome)
+- Severe pain, stiffness and loss of use of your foot